 Commissions and the tax man are part of investing

-When you buy or sell shares of stock, you will incur costs, most notably commissions.
-The more frequently you buy and sell, the more commissions you rack up.
-Commissions are part of the investing process, and they may negatively reduce your investment results.
+When you buy or sell shares of stock, you might incur costs.
+Depending on your brokerage, commissions may negatively reduce your investment results.
 Besides commissions, you may bring about a taxable event when investing.
 Be sure to consult a tax professional to help manage any tax liability you could face.

 Stocks in the primary and secondary markets